 The other great thing about making chocolate this way is that you don’t have to remember any difficult recipes.
 Just remember the ratio 100/50/25.
 This translates to 100g of cocoa butter, 50g of cocoa powder, and 25g of icing sugar.
 If you are aiming for a low sugar treat, then you can switch out the sugar for a few drops of agave nectar instead.

 Melt the cocoa butter gently by placing it into a heatproof bowl, such as a Pyrex bowl, and placing that bowl over a saucepan full of boiling water, taking care to ensure the bowl isn’t touching the water, as that will burn the cocoa butter.
 Grating the cocoa butter before you melt it will make sure that it melts evenly and fairly quickly.
 Once melted, add the cocoa butter and whisk together until it has that glossy, chocolaty appearance, and then add in the icing sugar, whisking once more, If you want to add any additional flavours, such as vanilla extract, fruit, or nuts, then do so before pouring into a mould.
-You can use an ice cube mould if you have one or pick up a silicon mould from your local kitchenware store or Amazon.
+You can use an ice cube mould if you have one or pick up a silicon mould from your local kitchenware store or online

 You and your kids can then eat the chocolate, give it as gifts, or even grate it up to make a delicious hot chocolate treat on Christmas eve.